FEMR/femr/README.md

 ```

 5. Go to `Run` -> `Edit Configurations` -> click on the `+` sign -> `Play 2 App`.
+   - If `Play 2 App` doesn't appear, try restarting the IDE.

 <details> <summary> screenshot </summary>